 To our forefathers, as well as many in the present, the very lack of any relationship of premature demise to belief system, morality, or degree of sinfulness, could only be explained by the reality of some unknown “inscrutable plan of God”, or some sort of intrinsic and fundamental “purpose” in the universe we all inhabit.
-Near death experiences undergone during periods of cardiac arrest, when there is no detectable heartbeat, breathing, or consciousness — a condition called “Clinical Death” by some — such near death experiences are apparent proof of the reality of a soul, or some sort of separable consciousness that continues to exist in some sort of afterlife, or life after death (Greyson 2003, page 228 in Holden 2009, Lommel 2001, page 167 in Lommel 2010, Parnia 2007).
-So how does a life after death as revealed by the near death experience appear, or is experienced?
+Near death experiences undergone during periods of cardiac arrest, when there is no detectable heartbeat, breathing, or consciousness — a condition called “Clinical Death” — such near death experiences are claimed by many popular investigators and writers to be proof of the reality of a soul, or some sort of separable consciousness that continues to exist in some sort of afterlife, or life after death (Greyson 2003, Holden 2009, Lommel 2001, Lommel 2010, Parnia 2007).
+So how does a life after death as revealed by near death experiences appear, or is experienced?

 The life after death revealed by the near death experience has many forms, varying from eternal ecstasy to a simple continuation of life as we know it on this physical world.
 For example, the example of a woman who was transported to a Christian afterlife shared with deceased family members.